 How do you manage the distance to family and friends?
 Do you miss having an established home and a wardrobe without weight limit?

 When we moved to Tenerife we were afraid of missing family and friends as you can see in our blogpost.

 However, it turned out that many of our friends have visited us already as Tenerife is also a perfect holiday destination.
 Having people around for a week is priceless.
 These relationships actually deepen because of this long period of quality time together.

 Could you imagine keeping up the digital nomad lifestyle for the rest of your life?

 As I said earlier, I am not a true digital nomad as I am not constantly traveling.
 However, I definitely imagine keeping a very flexible life where at least the options are open to have the lifestyle we wish for.
 This might include traveling or living again in a different location.

-Rob Sparreboom will visit Coworking in the Sun in April to share his experience with you in a presentation and workshop.
+Rob Sparreboom visited Coworking in the Sun already in April and now returns to share his experience with you in another presentation and workshop.
 Learn more about the events on Facebook and Meetup.